Chiefs lose tough battle over Colts on the road - NewsBreak

 Chiefs lose tough battle over Colts on the road

-INDIANAPOLIS, Ind. — The Kansas City Chiefs could not pull out a rough win in Indianapolis as they lost to the Colts 20-17, making them 2-1 so far this season.
+INDIANAPOLIS, Ind. — The Kansas City Chiefs could not pull out a rough win in Indianapolis as they lose to the Colts 20-17 to make them 2-1 so far this season.

 After the Colts turned the ball over on downs near the end of the first quarter, Patrick Mahomes found Travis Kelce in the endzone but missed the extra point.